 The meetings are led by two PCFF members, an Israeli and a Palestinian, who tell their personal stories of bereavement and explain their choice to engage in dialogue instead of revenge

-The bloody conflict between the Israeli and Palestinian societies has taken a heavy toll from each and every one of PCFF members and is accompanied by pain that has changed their lives forever.
+The bloody conflict between the Israeli and Palestinian societies has taken a heavy toll from each and every one of the PCFF members.

-It is through this pain that all of the PCFF members have chosen to exchange the feelings of rage and revenge, helplessness, despair and the void, with activities of hope for reconciliation.
+It is through this pain that all of the PCFF members have chosen to exchange their feelings of rage and revenge, helplessness, despair and the void, with activities of hope for reconciliation.

 One of the main activities, through which PCFF members seek to convey its message, is in dialogue meetings for youth and adults, in schools, community centers and other frameworks.
 The meetings are led by two PCFF members, an Israeli and a Palestinian, who tell their personal stories of bereavement and explain their choice to engage in reconciliation instead of revenge.
-Through the years, the PCFF has arranged thousands of dialogue meetings, with more than 25,000 participating youth and adults.
+Through the years, the PCFF has arranged about 8,500 dialogue meetings, with about 250,000 participating youth and adults.
 PCFF members are also invited each year to various events abroad.
 They give lectures and attend conferences in their capacity of facilitators and messengers as reconciliation dialogue meetings.

-Each meeting lasts 90 minutes, and includes the facilitators’ personal stories and their journey on the road of dialogue and reconciliation, a short display of PCFF activities and then a time for questions and answers.
+Each meeting lasts 90 minutes, and includes the facilitators’ personal story and their journey towards reconciliation, a short display of PCFF activities and then a time for questions and answers.
 The meetings are held in Hebrew, Arabic and English, according to the audience.

 A short video about the dialogue

 The video won first place for student films

 at the Haifa Festival